Han Chinese: Internal genetic structure

+The internal genetic structure of the Han Chinese is consistent with the vast geographical expanse of China.
 The reference population for the Han Chinese used in Geno 2.0 Next Generation is 81% Eastern Asia, 2% Finland and Northern Siberia, 8% Central Asia, and 7% Southeast Asia & Oceania.
-The internal genetic structure of the Han Chinese is consistent with the vast geographical expanse of China.
 The recorded history of large migratory waves over the past several millennia have also engendered the emergence of diverse Han subgroups, who display slight but discernible physical and physiological differences.
 Although genetically similar, Han Chinese subgroups exhibit a north–south stratification in their genetics, with centrally placed populations acting as conduits for outlying ones.
 Despite no clear genetic divide between the north and south due to the Han Chinese being a clinal population, many studies simply categorize the Han Chinese into two subgroups out of convenience: Northern and Southern Han Chinese.

 Several genetic studies show that both Northern and Southern Han Chinese share ancestry with Neolithic Chinese populations from the Central Plains.
-Northern Han Chinese and Southern Han Chinese can be modeled as having Neolithic Yellow River (Sino-Tibetan) and Kra-Dai ancestries, although Kra-Dai ancestry is more common in Southern Han.
-According to a 2025 study, modern Han Chinese are the most related to lower Yellow River populations from the Middle Neolithic period.Despite shared Neolithic Yellow River ancestry, Han sub-groups slightly differ in their ancestral components, reflective of their vast demographic history.
+Northern Han Chinese and Southern Han Chinese can be modeled as having Neolithic Yellow River and Kra-Dai-speaking ancestries, although Kra-Dai ancestry is more common in Southern Han.
+Despite shared Neolithic Yellow River ancestry, Han sub-groups slightly differ in their ancestral components, reflective of their vast demographic history.
 Specifically, they tend to share some maternal ancestry with geographically close minority groups.
 For example, Southern Han show evidence of being admixed with populations of Tai-Kadai and Austronesian ancestry.
-Southwestern Han show admixture with Hmong-Mien speakers, whilst Northwestern Han have very minor West Eurasian ancestral components, dating 4,500–1,200/1,300 years ago.
+Southwestern Han show admixture with Hmong-Mien speakers, whilst Northwestern Han have very minor autosomal West Eurasian ancestral components, dating 4,500–1,200/1,300 years ago.
+This ancestry in northwestern Han this minor autosomal west Eurasian is restricted to Gansu, Ningxia and northern Shaanxi (Shaanbei) and Guanzhong, but is not found in southern Shaanxi below in the Qinling mountains in Ankang and Hanzhong.
 Northeastern Han have more Yellow River Basin and Ancient Northeast Asian ancestry than Southern Han Chinese.
+Nonetheless, there's genetic evidence that Northwestern Han Chinese cluster more with Central and Southwestern Han Chinese than with local minorities.